France Reports Increase In Daily Virus Toll As Lockdown Eased - UrduPoint

 The ministry had on Sunday reported 70 more deaths, the lowest daily toll announced since March 17, the day the lockdown in France began.

-However weekend tolls are frequently lower than in the week, possibly due to reporting lags, particularly in nursing homes.
+However weekend tolls are frequently lower than during the week, possibly due to reporting lags, particularly in nursing homes.

 France was on Monday beginning to emerge from its lockdown, although many restrictions remain in place nationwide.